Graph-Theoretic Consistency for Robust and Topology-Aware Semi-Supervised Histopathology Segmentation: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We proposed \textbf{Topology Graph Consistency (TGC)}, a semi-supervised segmentation framework that enforces topological alignment via graph-based constraints.
-By leveraging spectral, connectivity, and adjacency cues, TGC improves structural consistency and segmentation under limited supervision, highlighting the value of topology-aware learning in medical imaging.
-In future work, we plan to extend TGC to diverse modalities and structures, and explore more expressive graph forms like hypergraphs to capture higher-order region relations.
-We will also investigate advanced reasoning modules, such as topology-aware GNNs or attention mechanisms, to further enhance segmentation robustness.
+We proposed \textbf{Topology Graph Consistency (TGC)}, a semi-supervised segmentation framework that enforces topological alignment through graph-based constraints.
+By incorporating spectral, connectivity, and adjacency cues, TGC encourages structurally consistent predictions even under limited supervision.
+This approach highlights the importance of integrating topological priors into segmentation models, particularly in medical imaging, where structural correctness is essential.

+In future work, we aim to expand TGC to support various imaging modalities and anatomical structures.
+We also plan to explore more expressive graph formulations, such as hypergraphs, to model higher-order spatial relations.
+Moreover, we will investigate the use of topology-aware GNNs and attention-based modules to further improve segmentation performance and robustness.